derekeden/trackio/README.md

 ---

-This is an open source library geared towards working with different kinds of mass movement or trajectory data.
+This is an open source library geared towards working with mass movement / track data.

+The library contains functionality to ingest, clean/repair, perform I/O conversions, process, analyze, and visualize mass movement data.

-Examples include data from vessels, planes, cars, animal migrations, Agent Based Modelling output, hurricane paths, etc. Anything that contains movements stored in spatiotemporal (X, Y, Time) point format.
+Examples include data from vessels (AIS), planes (ADS), cars, animal migrations, Agent Based Modelling (ABM) output, hurricane paths, particles, etc.
+Anything that contains movements stored in spatiotemporal (X, Y, Time) point format.
+3D data is also supported, with Z stored as a dynamic data field.

 Below is an example of such data from an AIS vessel dataset:

 ![AIS_DATA](./trackio/supporting/readme_data.png)

-This library contains functionality to help ingest, clean/repair, perform I/O conversions, process, and visualize mass movement data.
 The library is able to natively ingest data in formats such as:

 * CSV and other ASCII files
 * Feather files
 * Pandas DataFrames
 * GeoPandas GeoDataFrames

-And is extendable to any new dataset that hasn't been seen by the library before.
+It can be extended to any data format as long as you can get it into a valid native format with upstream custom code.

-Unlike other similar libraries, `trackio` was designed for arbitrary sized datasets with arbitrary computational resources.
-I.e., if you have a huge amount of data spread across hundreds of files with different column names, and a modest machine with CPU/RAM limitations, this library will still work!
+Unlike other similar libraries, `trackio` was designed for memory-safe processing of arbitrarily sized heterogenous datasets on a modest machine.
+I.e., if you have a huge amount of data spread across hundreds of files with potentially different column names in ever file, and a modest machine with CPU/RAM limitations, this library will still work!

-`trackio` also has heavy operations coded in parallel to leverage powerful machines for faster analyses on large datasets.
-As well, `trackio` is interoperable with Dask bags, so the sky is the limit in terms of custom functionality and processing.
+`trackio` also has heavy operations coded in parallel to harness available computational power for faster analyses on large datasets.

+As well, `trackio` is interoperable with Dask bags, so the sky is the limit in terms of custom functionality and processing, or integrating with other tools.

 `trackio` is largely based on Numpy, Pandas, GeoPandas, Dask, scikitlearn, GDAL, and Python's pickle module.